azdavis/millet/docs/tokens.md

 end
 ```

-Compare with `signature`, which starts a signature declaration.
+Compare with `signature`, which begins a signature declaration.

 ## `val`

-Define value bindings from an expression.
+Begin a val declaration.

 A value declaration evaluates the expression on the right, then matches it with the pattern on the left, and introduces new bindings produced by the pattern.